 With fresh concerns about the global spread of coronavirus (COVID-19), the Centers for Disease Control and Prevention is stressing the importance of washing your hands often, especially after going to the bathroom; before eating; and after blowing your nose, coughing, or sneezing.

-It’s a question as old as time: How long do you actually need to wash your hands after going to the bathroom?
+But it’s a question as old as time: How long do you actually need to wash your hands to get them clean?
 For some people (i.e., a lot), the answer is they simply don’t do it.
 (Yuck!)
 For others, it’s a quick splash with soap and water.
 For others still, it’s as long as it takes to mentally go through the day’s to-do list.
 But to kick germs to the curb, you just need to sing a little song.

 We all do it, but how bad it is really to sit on a public toilet seat?
 And here’s what to know before letting your dog into your bed.